 The funds or assets of these persons or entities are frozen regardless of whether they are specifically identified by the Committee.
+Further, resolution 2270 (2016) 0P23 expanded the scope of targeted financial sanctions obligations under resolution 1718 (2006), by applying these to the Ocean Maritime Management Company vessels specified in Annex III of resolution 2270 (2016).

-20 Ibid.
+28 Ibid.